AliSoftware/Reusable/README.md

 ## Type-safety and `fatalError`

 `Reusable` allows you to have type-safe APIs to manipulate, to make you avoid typos.
-But things could still go wrong, for example if you forgot to set your the `reuseIdentifier` of your cell in its `XIB`, or you declared a `FooViewController` to be `StoryboardBasd` but forgot to set the initial ViewController flag on that `FooViewController` scene in that Storyboard, etc.
+But things could still go wrong, for example if you forgot to set your the `reuseIdentifier` of your cell in its `XIB`, or you declared a `FooViewController` to be `StoryboardBased` but forgot to set the initial ViewController flag on that `FooViewController` scene in that Storyboard, etc.

 In such cases, because those are developer errors that should be caught as early as possible in the development process[^1], `Reusable` will call `fatalError` **with an error message as descriptive as possible** (instead of crashing with an obscure message about some force-cast or force-unwrap or whatnot).